Institute of Technology Carlow

 Scott Tallon Walker first generated a masterplan for a New Pedestrian Entrance, and Landscaping Scheme addressing the Kilkenny Road.
 This will be developed and completed as part of the next development on the campus, the New Library Extension.

-In responding to the brief, Scott Tallon Walker looked to generate “added value” by creating shared spaces in the heart of the building for teaching, learning and discussion.
-On the Kilkenny Road (west side) of the new multi-level concourse, deep, clear span flexible space is created to provide the specialist facilities for each department whereas on the college (east side), office, write up and study areas are accommodated in shallower naturally ventilated spaces.
+In responding to the brief, STW looked to generate “added value” by creating shared spaces in the heart of the building for teaching, learning and discussion.
+On the Kilkenny Road (west side) of the new multi-level concourse, deep, clear span flexible space is created to provide the specialist facilities for each department, whereas on the college (east side), office, write up and study areas are accommodated in shallower naturally ventilated spaces.
 The concourse itself allows clear visibility between the floors.
 It brings natural light into the heart of the building and encourages interaction between the occupants.
 It houses seating areas for casual interaction and also the main lift which serves each floor, providing service access and ensuring all areas of the building are fully accessible.

 The write-up/office space located on the shallow side of the concourse has clear visibility to the lab space ensuring good visual connection and an intimate and convenient relationship for the scientists at work.